|

 self study book to learn English

-Self-study phrasal books can help you to communicate effectively when you travel
+Self-study phrasal books can help you to communicate effectively when you travel.

-This book is ideal for travelers who are still learning English because of its easy-to-use format of two-page units – the content is on the left side of the page and the vocabulary explanation is on the right.
+This book is ideal for travelers still learning English because of its easy-to-use format of two-page units – the content is on the left side of the page and the vocabulary explanation is on the right.

 You don't need to look for a dictionary or electronic devices because all the information is right in front of you.